TheDrCrow/DrCrowInfo/docs/paed_neuro/paed_neck_lumps.md

 = Mostly **Cysts** and diagnosable by *Location, Location, Location*.[^McQueen2021]

 ### 1. Thyroglossal Cysts.
+Anatomy:
-Anat: Thyroglossal Duct= Back of Tongue -> *Over* Hyoid -> lower neck.
+Thyroglossal Duct= Back of Tongue -> *Over* Hyoid -> lower neck.
-Path: Persistence of part of duct =
+Pathology: Persistence of part of duct =
 1) Ectopic Thyroid and/or
 2) Thyroglossal duct cyst

 So, always check the thyroid to ensure it is there.

 Hyoid Bone is key =
  -20% Suprahyoid
  -30% @ Hyoid
  -50% Infrahyoid

-RAD:
+Radiology:
- -Avascular, mid/off mid cyst. ( infra hyoid often embed in strap muscles ) -Often pseudosolid.
+-Avascular, mid/off mid cyst. ( infra hyoid often embed in strap muscles )
+-Often pseudosolid.
 -**Look for Track** as the diffs don't have this but will be small and subtle.
+Rx:
-RX: Small risk of malignant degeneration into Pap Thryoid which can be tricky to diff from normal tissue.
+Small risk of malignant degeneration into Pap Thryoid which can be tricky to diff from normal tissue.
 Also risks of infection etc
 --SISTRUNK Procedure: En-block removal of thyroglossal cyst & duct remnant with central part of hyoid bone.

 DD: Epidermoid / Dermoid
 Does not have track.
 US is best at diff

 ### 2. Branchial Cleft Cysts